-These are edited excerpts from our book A Potato in a Rice Field (Chapter 87): Since my very first visit to the big temple, there has always been this rickety, wooden float abandoned beneath a shelter next to the front temple hall.
+Since my very first visit to my local temple near Nang Rong Town in Isaan, there has always been this rickety, wooden float abandoned beneath a shelter next to the front temple hall.
 And it has always been a bit of an eye-sore, to be honest, where the craftsmanship looks to be no better than rubbish.
 Or at least this is how it was until recently, when I realised the real purpose of this float, as it was transformed for a parade to celebrate Wan Khao Phansa, also known as the beginning of Buddhist Lent in Thailand.
 So this celebration takes place on the day of the full moon of the eighth lunar month, which is normally in July.
 And in celebration of Wan Khao Phansa, many of the larger towns and cities of rural Isaan (Ubon Ratchathani being the famous example) will host a parade of giant candles through the centre of town.

 The Giant Candles

 From the beginning of the rainy season, the float has become a pet project at the temple, where, day-in, and day-out, the temple monks have been layering the wooden frame with thick coats of candle wax.
 In what seems like a never-ending project, and even at

 And so, day-in and day-out, the monks, along with temple helpers, have been melting big vats of old candles stumps, collected from within the temple, or donated by the surrounding villagers, before layering it to set on the frame of the giant candle.
 They then use simple hairdryers to make the wax soft again, allowing them to mould and create the shapes and characteristics for the final image of the float.
 Before sculptors are brought in to create the more intricate carvings and details of the exterior.